 Bus riders exit at the 2:40 PM bell through the Bordner breezeway doors.
 Students staying after school for extra-curricular activities stay in their own classrooms until the 2:40 PM bell rings.
-They walk down to the social hall with the bus riders and wait there to meet their club advisor.

 A student may be excused early from school if the school has received a written statement from the parent or guardian.
 The parent or guardian reports to the office and signs the child out.
 If the child leaves for an appointment and returns before the end of the school day, the adult must sign the child back in or send in a note with the child.